Venturing Hills Farm

 • Contact

-Equine Canada - Rider Level Program
+Rider Level Program

 Venturing Hills offers a wonderful learning environment for equestrians of all ages and levels.
 For those who have an interest in furthering their knowledge outside the saddle, the rider levels are a perfect start to becoming a better, more well rounded rider.
 Our program begins for junior and senior riders, at Level 1 introducing the basics of horsemanship and rider skills from first experience, through to Level 8 covering intermediate levels of dressage, jumping, and lunging.